mu-box/.github/CONTRIBUTING.md

 ## Pull Request Checklist

-* Don't submit your pull requests to the `master` branch.
-Branch from the required branch and, if needed, rebase to the proper branch before submitting your pull request.
-If it doesn't merge cleanly with master you may be asked to rebase your changes
+* Submit your pull requests to the `main` branch.
+If needed, rebase on `main` before submitting your pull request.
+If it doesn't merge cleanly, you may be asked to rebase your changes
-* Don't put submodule updates in your pull request unless they are to landed commits
+* Avoid using submodules!
+Instead, pull in required repos as packages using the appropriate language's import mechanism
 * Add tests relevant to the fixed bug or new feature.

 ## Requesting Features

-If you have a change or new feature in mind, please open an issue in GitHub, clearly marking it as a NFR.
+If you have a change or new feature in mind, please open an issue in GitHub, clearly marking it as a New Feature Request.

 Thanks!